 Important changes for the Veterans Resource Center due to COVID-19

-To continue supporting our military-affiliated community while ensuring safety in compliance with SUNY Delhi’s reopening policies, the Veterans Resource Center (VRC) in Farnsworth Hall will open with an adjusted operational plan this fall to limit density.
-Group programming we have hosted in the past, such as visits or presentations from our campus partners, will be held virtually.
+To continue supporting our military-affiliated community while ensuring safety in compliance with SUNY Delhi’s reopening policies, the Veterans Resource Center (VRC) in Farnsworth Hall opened in Fall 2020 with an adjusted operational plan to limit density.
+Group programming which we have hosted in the past, such as visits or presentations from our campus partners, will be held virtually.
 SUNY Delhi students and employees may still utilize the VRC, but no more than four people at a time may occupy the space.
 We will have hand sanitizer available, along with additional cleaning supplies, and proper sanitization will occur following usage of any resources in the Center (e.g., computers, tv remote, gaming systems).
 In-person staffing will be limited and on a rotating basis.

-Below are frequently asked questions and answers to assist with better understanding the VRC’s Fall 2020 operation plan.
+Below are frequently asked questions and answers to assist with better understanding the VRC’s current operation plan.

-- Will I be able to meet with Franco or Jarvis?
+- Will I be able to meet with Franco?

 - Yes.
 All meetings will be held remotely.
-You can email or call Jarvis and Franco to arrange a time to meet via Zoom.
-Should you be visiting Farrell and see Jarvis and Franco in their office, please do not enter their offices.
-Instead, remain in the doorway to initiate conversations.
+You can email or call Franco to arrange a time to meet via Zoom.
+Should you be visiting Farrell and see Franco in his office, please do not enter his office.
+Instead, remain in the doorway to initiate conversation.